Homemade pork rinds, or chicharrones in Spanish, are so easy to bake in the oven. They are salty, crunchy, and savory.

 Unlike the store-bought snack, homemade pork rinds should be stored in the fridge, in an airtight container.
 I don't recommend keeping them at room temperature.

-I usually keep them in the fridge for about five days and find that they stay tasty for that long.
+I usually keep them in the fridge in a glass food storage container (as shown in the image below) for about five days and find that they stay tasty for that long.

 Although they're good right out of the fridge, it's best to remove them from the fridge about 30 minutes before enjoying them.